It is more than just reading and writing we embed effective cooperative learning behaviours and positively support and celebrate pupil engagement.

 - Greetings, Readings and Writings

-This literacy programme is aimed primarily at ensuring pupils achieve English National Curriculum reading and writing at the KS1 Expected Standard.
+We aim to ensure pupils achieve English National Curriculum reading and writing at the KS1 Expected Standard.

-- Children are assessed and regrouped according to their reading level every eight weeks – this ensures they are always taught at the right level and can see their own development.
+- Children are assessed and regrouped according to their reading level approximately every eight weeks – this ensures they are always taught at the right level and can see their own development.

 - There is a strong focus on phonetic awareness, speaking and listening, comprehension, and text level skills.

-Roots' daily programme is built around four basic components:
+Each lesson is built around four basic components:

 - FastTrack Phonics